Informasjonsforvaltning/docs/content/Felles datakatalog/Search/Search/_index.md

 ### Filtering

-It's possible to filter the search result, see SearchFilters in the [OpenAPI specification](https://raw.githubusercontent.com/Informasjonsforvaltning/fdk-search-service/main/openapi.yaml) for a list of all possible filters.
+It's possible to filter the search result, see SearchFilters in the [OpenAPI specification](https://raw.githubusercontent.com/Informasjonsforvaltning/fdk-search-service/main/openapi.yaml) for a list of all possible filters and what type of value they accept.

 Example using the data theme filter:
 ```Shell